-In December 1971 the American Congress passed an Act permitting the establishment of DISC companies, which are allowed to defer payment of 50% of the tax on their export profits.
-The 50% tax deferment them becomes tax exemption since it is never taxed as long as the profits are not distributed to stockholders but insteader reinvested for export development.
+In December 1971 the American Congress passed an Act permitting the establishment of DISC companies, which are allowed to defer payments of 50 per cent of the tax on their export profits.
+The 50 per cent tax deferment then becomes tax exemption since it is never taxed as long as the profits are not distributed to stockholders but instead are reinvested for export development.
 Some 3,000 DISC companies have been established since December 1971.

-The Community, Canada and (before it joined the Community) the United Kingdom have all protested to the United States that the DISC tax arrangement is an export subsidy designed to give American companies a competitive advantage.
+The Community, Canada, and (before it joined the Community) the United Kingdom have all protested to the United States that the DISC tax arrangement is an export subsidy designed to give American companies a competitive advantage.
 They will be able to reduce prices since they are not carrying the normal tax load.
 Export subsidies are in violation of the GATT and the Community has initiated proceedings under GATT rules concerning the DISC.